Green Beans Almondine is a traditional French dish of green beans served with a buttery almond topping. Pomegranate seeds take it over the top!

 When it comes to holiday meals, the turkey, stuffing, and mashed potatoes get all the love.
 But having a bright green side on the the table next to all the shades of off-white and brown brings it all together.
 It’s like that pop of color that takes your outfit of classy neutrals from blah to wow.
-For years, this Green Beans Almondine dish has been one of my contributions to our family gatherings, though I never realized there was a fancy name for it.
+For years, this Green Beans Almondine dish has been one of my contributions to our family gatherings, and now we wouldn't celebrate without it.

 Make sure the green beans are well drained (pat dry with a clean kitchen towel if they are not), and transfer to a large bowl.
-Toss with 1 tablespoon olive oil, 1/2 teaspoon kosher salt, and 1/4 teaspoon pepper.
+Toss with olive oil, salt, and pepper.

-Meanwhile, melt butter in a small skillet and add 1/2 cup slivered or sliced almonds and 1 minced clove of garlic.
+Meanwhile, melt butter in a small skillet and add ½ cup slivered or sliced almonds and minced garlic.
 Cook over medium-low heat, stirring constantly, until almonds and garlic are toasted golden brown (2-4 minutes).

 De-seeding a pomegranate can be difficult (and messy!).
 The best way I have found is to fill a large bowl with water and put it in the sink.
 Then cut the pomegranate in half and put both halves into the bowl.
 Using your fingers, break apart each pomegranate half and delicately separate the seeds from the whitish membrane.
 The pieces of membrane will float so you can skim those off the water while the seeds float to the bottom.
 When you’re done, discard the pomegranate rind and pieces of membrane.
 Drain the seeds, and there you go!

 How to Keep Green Beans Green after Cooking